On May Day, workers rally for better labor conditions - KESQ

 Associated Press

-SEOUL, South Korea (AP) — A large number of workers and activists globally marked May Day on Monday with rallies calling for higher salaries, reduced working hours and other better working conditions.
+SEOUL, South Korea (AP) — Workers and activists around the world marked May Day on Monday with rallies calling for higher salaries, reduced working hours and other better working conditions.

-May Day, which falls on May 1, is observed in many countries as a day to celebrate workers’ rights with rallies, marches and other events.
-This year’s events had bigger turnouts than in previous years as COVID-19 restrictions were drastically loosened and opposition centered on how governments’ economic plans will affect workers.

 In France, unions plan massive demonstrations to protest President Emmanuel Macron’s recent move to raise the retirement age from 62 to 64.
 Organizers see the pension reform as a threat to hard-fought worker rights and France’s social safety net.